Wireless Optical Communication (WOC) Terminal Overview

 - Establish the management link by connecting the RJ45 port to the external switch or router.

-- If Power over Ethernet (PoE) is used to power up the WOC terminal, connect the Ethernet cable from the RJ45 port of the WOC terminal to the PoE port of the PoE adapter, and connect the Ethernet cable from the L AN port of the PoE adapter to the external switch or router.
+- If Power over Ethernet (PoE) is used to power up the WOC terminal, connect the Ethernet cable from the RJ45 port of the WOC terminal to the PoE port of the PoE adapter, and connect the Ethernet cable from the LAN port of the PoE adapter to the external switch or router.
+Make sure the PoE is unpowered when connecting to the terminal.

 - Ensure that the management link (e.g., radio or fiber) is up.